Free 🌐 Browser & Internet

 • Move important files to better-organized folders

 Congratulations!
 You’ve completed the Browser Basics track.
-Next: learn to stay safe online with password management and scam recognition!
+Next up: Learn to stay safe online with passkeys and scam recognition

 Quick poll